cages/las-util-php/README.md

 In a web browser, browse to:
 http://localhost:7000/upload

-Select a LAS file with only a ~VERSION section to upload.
-Version.las in prj/example_data is verified to work.
+Select the LAS file **prj/example_data/sample_next.las** to upload.
+It is verified to process correctly.

+The sample_next.las currently is made up of the header sections: version, well and curve.
+Additional header sections and the '~A' data section will be added in future iterations.

 Click 'upload'

   LAS-Util will:
   - upload the file to a local uploads directory
-  - parse the version section and save it to the database
+  - parse the the file's information and save it to the database

 Select the 'Display LAS Files' menu item.
 The uploaded file will have the most recent date.